Best Big Game Caliber: How to Choose the Best Big Game Cartridge for North American Hunting

 The .243 Win definitely works best as a whitetail-specific round (although it will work quite well on coyotes if the need arises), especially if you keep your shots within a reasonable distance.

+Can you kill elk with a .243?
+Plenty of wapiti have ended up in freezers thanks to this cartridge.
 Is it the best tool for the job?
 Probably not.
 Small, relatively lightweight projectiles are no match for the thick shoulder blades of a big bull.

 Shot placement is everything when you’re shooting a .243.
 There’s just a lot that can go wrong, especially if you are attempting to make ethical shots beyond 200 yards.
 Wait for your target to come to a reasonable distance and give a good broadside presentation, then put your crosshairs square on the boiler room and pull the trigger.